b-bencs/BalancingRobot/README.md

        requests:
          cpu: 100m
    ```
+   In this work we use guaranteed QoS classes, therefore make sure that the values defined under limits and requests are always the same.
+Another option to do this, define only the limits.

 ## Adjusting the robot's response timeout
 The completion time of PID calculation does not depend on the input parameters, therefore it uses almost the same amount of CPU ticks in  each invocation.